FAQs

 • Day students should arrive on class days at least 15 minutes prior to their class start time to check in with program staff at the Welcome Desk.
 Day students can check out any time after afternoon class sessions conclude.

 • Yes.
 Day students are encouraged to remain on campus and attend evening and weekend activities, with access to all the same spaces and programming as residential students.
-The day and residential programs only differ with regard to sleeping arrangements and housing.
+The day and residential programs only differ regarding room and board.
 We do ask that all day students depart from the residence hall by curfew.

-• The purpose of the co-curricular activities is to provide a uniquely and holistic New York City experience to complement the academic rigor of the classroom.
+• The purpose of the co-curricular activities is to provide a unique and holistic New York City experience to complement the academic rigor of the classroom.
 Co-curricular activities and events also offer the opportunity for students to bond outside of the classroom.
 While we encourage all day students to partake in all events, we understand that some of the evening events might pose a transportation and or time concern for some, therefore the co-curriculars, while strongly encouraged, will be optional for day students.
-Some signature events however, such as the Photo Challenge, Artist Speaker Series and the Art Day excursion will be required.
+Some signature events however, such as the Photo Challenge and Artist Speaker Series will be required.

 Packing List & Dress Code